|

 Development

-of the Leopard 2 main battle tank began in 1970.
-In those days a
+of the Leopard 2 Main Battle Tank (MBT) began in 1970.
+It was just a

-clash between NATO and the Warsaw Pact was possible and the German
+clash between NATO and the Warsaw Pact was possible and the West German

-Army needed a well protected MBT, which was superior to the models
+army needed a well protected tank, which would be superior to the models

 introduced in the Eastern Block.
-The first prototypes of the Leopard
+First prototypes of the Leopard

 2 were completed in 1972.
 In 1977 Bundeswehr initially ordered